Ashwini Deo: Career

-In 1999, Deo obtained master's degrees in Sanskrit Grammar from Tilak Maharashtra Vidyapeeth and in Linguistics from Deccan College Post-Graduate and Research Institute.
+In 1999, Deo obtained master's degrees in Sanskrit Grammar from Tilak Maharashtra Vidyapeeth and in linguistics from Deccan College Post-Graduate and Research Institute.
 Both institutions are located in Pune, India.
-Deo received her Ph.D. degree in linguistics from Stanford University in 2006 with a dissertation entitled Tense and Aspect in Indo-Aryan Languages: Variation and Diachrony.
+Deo received her Ph.D. in linguistics from Stanford University in 2006 with a dissertation entitled Tense and Aspect in Indo-Aryan Languages: Variation and Diachrony.

-Deo has held faculty positions in different U.S. universities.
-She was Assistant Professor (2007–2013) and associate professor of linguistics (2013–2016) at Yale University.
-She continued her career as Associate Professor (2016–2021) and Professor of Linguistics (2021–2022) at the Ohio State University.
-Since 2022, Deo has been in her current position at the University of Texas at Austin while also holding an adjunct professor position at Ohio State University.
+Deo has held faculty positions at different U.S. universities.
+She was Assistant Professor (2007–2013) and Associate Professor of linguistics (2013–2016) at Yale University.
+She continued her career as Associate Professor (2016–2021) and Professor of Linguistics (2021–2022) at Ohio State University.
+Since 2022, Deo has held her current position at the University of Texas at Austin while also holding an adjunct professor position at Ohio State University.

-Deo has been editor of the Historical Section of Language and Linguistics Compass (2008–2014) and Associate Editor of Linguistics and Philosophy (2019–2021) and Natural Language & Linguistic Theory (2019–2022).
+Deo was editor of the Historical Section of Language and Linguistics Compass (2008–2014) and Associate Editor of Linguistics and Philosophy (2019–2021) and Natural Language & Linguistic Theory (2019–2022).
 Deo has also served as a member of the editorial board of Transactions of the Philological Society, Semantics and Pragmatics, and the Journal of South Asian Linguistics.